Sikander035/SSDD_MarceloChinarroCabrero_BlobService/README.md

 WARNING: The application doesn't work for the second task yet.
-There is the whole funcionality of the application for the task 1 in past commits (last one before January 2024).
+The whole funcionality of the application for the task 1 is in past commits (last one before January 2024).
 # IceDrive Blob service
 ## Usage